 The debates surrounding the pros and cons of home-schooling are endless.
 There seems to be a limitless supply of studies and research done on the matter.
-I’ve put together some background knowledge and important information about home-schooling in South Africa; a brief analysis of some of the most important factors to think about when considering whether to home-school your children, as well as an short pros and cons list for easy reading.
+We’ve put together some background knowledge and important information about home-schooling in South Africa; a brief analysis of some of the most important factors to think about when considering whether to home-school your children, as well as an short pros and cons list for easy reading.

-Some Background and NB Information on Home-Schooling in South Africa:
+Some Background and NB Information on Home-Schooling in South Africa

 Home-schooling is considered under section 51 of the South African School Act.
 The Act states that, “A parent may apply to the Head of the Department for the registration of a learner to receive education at the learner’s home.”
 It is stipulated that a “learner may be registered for education at home if the provincial Head of the Department” is satisfied that registration will be “in the child’s best interest, that the minimum requirements of the curriculum in public schools will be met and that the standard of the home education will at least match that of public schools”.
 Home-schooling is accepted as a valid schooling option in South Africa.
 This said; the Head of the Education Department is given discretionary jurisdiction thereof.